Ma Long (Jin dynasty): Tufa Shujineng's Rebellion

 When Shujineng heard that Ma Long was attacking, he led tens of thousands of his soldiers to occupy the passes to block Ma Long's front while the others set up ambushes to block Ma Long's rear.
 During his battles with Shujineng, Ma Long employed a number of unorthodox and questionable tactics.
-In accordance to Zhuge Liang's 'Eightfold Battle Formations' (八陣圖), Ma Long decided to build ‘flat box carts’ (偏箱車; a cart with a board on one side which acts like a shield) for his soldiers.
-When fighting in the open, he would employ 'deer-antlered carts' (鹿角車; a cart with spears or halberds on the front shaped like antlers), and when passing through the narrow roads, he would build wooden roofs over the carts.
-Ma Long's soldiers were able to move while fighting, and the enemies' arrows were unable to hit them.
-Another tactic that Ma Long allegedly used was placing down large amounts of 'magnetic stones' on the ground to slow down the enemy advances, the reason being that the rebels and their horses often wore iron armor while Ma Long's men wore armor made of rhinoceros hides.
-The rebels were taken by surprise and thought of the stones as divine.
+In accordance with Zhuge Liang's 'Eightfold Battle Formations' (八陣圖), he built ‘flat box carts’ (偏箱車; a cart with a board on one side which acts like a shield) for his soldiers.
+When fighting in the open, he employed 'deer-antlered carts' (鹿角車; a cart with spears and halberds on the front, giving it an antler-like shape), and when passing through narrow roads, he built wooden roofs over the carts.
+His soldiers were able to move while fighting, and the enemies' arrows were unable to hit them.
+Another tactic that he allegedly used was placing down large amounts of 'magnetic stones' on the ground to slow down the enemy advances, the reason being that the rebels and their horses often wore iron armor while Ma Long's men wore armor made of rhinoceros hides.
+The rebels were taken by surprise and thought of the Jin soldiers as divine beings.

 For a while, the imperial court did not receive any news from the west, and there were speculations that Ma Long was dead.
 However, on one night, Ma Long's messenger arrived at the court, dispelling the rumours of his death.
-The next morning, Emperor Wu summoned his ministers and said to them, "If I had listen to your words, we would have lost Liang".
+The next morning, Emperor Wu summoned his ministers and said to them, "If I had listened to your words, we would have lost Liang".
 Emperor Wu then granted Ma Long a staff of authority and appointed him General Who Exhibits Might.

 Ma Long and his men travelled a long distance, killing and wounding many rebels as they marched.
 When they reached Wuwei Commandery, the chieftains, he received the surrender of Cubahan (猝跋韓) and Zuwanneng (且萬能) along with 10,000 soldiers under them.
-In December 279, Ma Long, with the help of Meiguneng (沒骨能) and other friendly tribal leaders, ended the rebellion after a great victory over Shujineng.
+In January or February 280, Ma Long, with the help of Meiguneng (沒骨能) and other friendly tribal leaders, ended the rebellion after a great victory over Shujineng.
 Shujineng was killed in battle, although another account states that after Shujineng was defeated, he was assassinated by his subordinates, who then submitted to Ma Long.